 Note: The best grill to use for this project is one with a straight design.

-Retaining wall caps (for the top of the surround)
+Concrete retaining wall caps (for the top of the surround countertops)

 Patio stones (for the bottom trim)

 Landscape or masonry adhesive